 It’s been almost a full year since we last “traveled.”
 It has been quite an adjustment for us; we usually travel out of the country at least twice a year and supplement this often with domestic travel.

 Full disclosure, we did take some trips in 2020; the year was not totally without travel.
 I’m sure the same can be said for most folks.
-But these were the type of trips that expand your horizons or expose you to new and different cultures.
+But these were not the type of trips that expand your horizons or expose you to new and different cultures.
 For the most part, these weren’t the types of trips you write about.
 Here’s what we did:

 - For the 4th of July weekend, my husband and I flew a small airline JetSuiteX from our local airfield (Buchanan) to Burbank to visit our daughter in Los Angeles.
 We tested before and after our visit.